Train To Teach With INOVA Multi-Academy Trust

 Our programme is for future teachers looking for full-time, 'hands-on' training in at least two local INOVA schools.
 You'll be in school from September and benefit from the support of a trained mentor throughout your training.

 Our research led course will give you plenty of practical experience.
-Our curriculum focusses on supporting you to put learning into practice and places you in school from early September until the end of June, with four classroom based days per week.
+Our curriculum focusses on supporting you to put learning into practice and places you in school for the full academic year, with four classroom based days per week.
 The programme balances excellent subject specific expertise with a deep understanding of effective teaching methods and includes an emphasis on teacher well-being.

 Our programme also includes a six-week placement in a second educational setting later in the year to ensure that you qualify with a broad teaching experience.